MicrosoftDocs/architecture-center/docs/web-apps/guides/reliable-web-app/java/plan-implementation-content.md

 | --- | --- |
 | ▪ Apply low-cost, high-value code changes<br>▪ Reach a service level objective of 99.9%<br>▪ Adopt DevOps practices<br>▪ Create cost-optimized environments <br>▪ Improve reliability and security|▪ Expose the application customers<br>▪ Develop web and mobile experiences<br>▪ Improve availability<br> ▪ Expedite new feature delivery<br>▪ Scale components based on traffic.

-## On-premises context
+## Existing web app

-The on-premises starting point is a monolithic Java web application that runs a web based media stream called Airsonic.
+The existing web app is on premises.
+It's a monolithic Java web app that runs a web based media stream called Airsonic.
 Airsonic is a well-known open-source project.
 For this guidance though, we act as if Proseware developed Airsonic in-house and owns all the code.
-Code ownership is more common scenario than an upstream dependency.
+Code ownership is a more common scenario than an upstream dependency.
 The on-premises web app runs on an Apache Tomcat web server with a PostgreSQL database.

 The web app is an employee-facing, LOB, training application.
 Proseware employees use the application to complete required HR training.
-The on-premises web application suffers from common challenges.
+The on-premises web app suffers from common challenges.
 These challenges include extended timelines to build and ship new features and difficulty scaling different application components under higher load.

 ## Service level objective

 A service level objective (SLO) for availability defines how available you want a web app to be for users.
 Proseware has a target SLO of 99.9% for availability.
 It's about 8.7 hours of downtime per year.

-You need to define what availability means for your web application.
+You need to define what availability means for your web app.
 For Proseware, the web app is considered available when employees can watch training videos 99.9% of the time.
 When you have a definition of *available*, list all the dependencies on the critical path of availability.
 Dependencies should include Azure services and third-party solutions.

 For each dependency in the critical path, you need to assign an availability goal.
 Service Level Agreements (SLAs) from Azure provide a good starting point.
 SLAs don't factor in (1) downtime associated with the application code run on those services, (2) deployment and operations methodologies, or (3) architecture choices to connect the services.
 The availability metric you assign to a dependency shouldn't exceed the SLA.

-Proseware used Azure SLAs for Azure services (*see figure 2*).
+Proseware used Azure SLAs for Azure services.
+The following diagram illustrates Proseware's dependency list with availability goals for each dependency. (*see figure 2*).

 [![Diagram showing Proseware's dependencies on the critical path and the assigned availability metric for each dependency.](../../_images/java-slo-dependecies.svg)](../../_images/java-slo-dependecies.svg)
 *Figure 2.
 SLA dependency map.
 Azure SLAs are subject to change.
 The SLAs shown here are examples used to illustrate the process of estimating composite availability.
 For information, see [SLAs for Online Services](https://www.microsoft.com/licensing/docs/view/Service-Level-Agreements-SLA-for-Online-Services).*